‘Ghost Recon Wildlands’ Now Available On PC, PlayStation 4, And Xbox One

 Whether players choose to tackle the Santa Blanca cartel alone with an AI squad or with up to three other friends, Ghost Recon Wildlands players are sure to enjoy the game’s open world, customization, and gunplay.
 The third-person shooter features a plethora of guns and gun parts to find in addition to skills that can be unlocked for rebel support, drone customization, and much more.
-As players level up their character, more options are available to them, giving everyone a new way to tackle any mission in the game.
+As players level up their character, more options are available to them giving everyone a new way to tackle any mission in the game.

 In addition to outfitting their character with guns, leveling up their skills, and choosing how to approach each mission, players also customize their Ghost before jumping into the world.
 Although face and skin types are shared, players have several options to consider.
 Additionally, a large selection of clothes, accessories, tattoos, and patches are also selection options.
-These options, like attire, can even be changed after initial character creation, letting players alter their Ghost’s appearance as they move through the game’s story.
+These options, like attire, can even be changed after initial character creation letting players alter their Ghost’s appearance as they move through the game’s story.

 Customization even extends to the way players get around the massive world in the game.
 The open world of Ghost Recon Wildlands lets players explore by foot, in a vehicle, aboard a boat, or in the air.
 Cars, SUVs, sports cars, motorcycles, boats, helicopters, planes, and many more are rarely in short supply when traversing Bolivia.
 In fact, over 60 types of transportation are available to players according to the Ubisoft blog.

 Scouting areas, finding locations, defeating enemies, finishing missions, and completing other activities all earn squads experience.
 Leveling up gives players a chance to customize their character’s abilities like reviving faster or running quieter.
 Skill points can even be spent on making the drone better like equipping it with night vision or increasing its usage time and distance.
-The drone can even be equipped with an explosive, making it a more aggressive tool.
+The drone can even be equipped to with an explosive making it a more aggressive tool.
 There are even rebel abilities to unlock that call on aid from the locals to help the squad in Ghost Recon Wildlands.
 Rebel abilities include Vehicle Drop-Off, Guns For Hire, Mortar, Diversion, and Spotting.

 It's finally time.
 Go get em, Ghosts. #GhostRecon pic.twitter.com/4rXLV3aFom